lukeed/throttles/readme.md

 #### fn
 Type: `Function`<br>
-The function to add to the queue
+The function to add to the queue.

 #### isHigh
 Type: `Boolean`<br>